Project name: Module 1

 dimnames(x = m) <- list(c("2020", "2021", "2022"), c("low", "medium", "high"))

-#Printing the matrix in the console m
+m #Printing the matrix in the console low medium high

 2020 1 2 3